Frontier-Makerspace/Vibe-XR-101/README.md

 ## Core Philosophy

 We believe:
 - AI should *accelerate* creative intent, not replace it
-- Toolchains should be composable and inspectable
+- Toolchains should be composable, inspectable, and hackable
 - Builders learn fastest by shipping small, real things
-- Modern 3D workflows are converging across game dev, XR, and the web
+- Modern 3D workflows now converge across games, XR, web, and physical fabrication

 You will:
 - Generate assets with AI
 - Modify and understand them
-- Integrate them into real engines
+- Route them into engines, browsers, and printers
-- Build interactive experiences
+- Build interactive and physical experiences
-- Learn how the tools actually work together
+- Learn how the tools actually fit together

 ---